mongodb/docs-realm/docs-release-notes.md

 ## Flutter SDK

 - Model Data
-  - Define a Realm Object Schema: Document mapping a property or class to a different name
+  - Define a Realm Object Schema: Document mapping a property or class to a different name.
-  - Property Annotations: Document mapping a property or class to a different name
+  - Property Annotations: Document mapping a property or class to a different name.

 ## Kotlin SDK

 - Realm
   - Model Data
-    - Define an Object Model: Move relevant `RealmSet` content from the Data Types page to this page
+    - Define an Object Model: Move relevant `RealmSet` content from the Data Types page to this page.
-    - Data Types: Remove `RealmSet` content from page to move content to relevant CRUD pages
+    - Data Types: Remove `RealmSet` content from page to move content to relevant CRUD pages.
   - Read & Write Data
-    - Create: Move content about creating a `RealmSet` from the Data Types page to this page
+    - Create: Move content about creating a `RealmSet` from the Data Types page to this page.
-    - Read: Move content about reading a `RealmSet` from the Data Types page to this page
+    - Read: Move content about reading a `RealmSet` from the Data Types page to this page.
-    - Update: Move content about updating a `RealmSet` from the Data Types page to this page
+    - Update: Move content about updating a `RealmSet` from the Data Types page to this page.
-    - Delete: Move content about deleting a `RealmSet` from the Data Types page to this page
+    - Delete: Move content about deleting a `RealmSet` from the Data Types page to this page.
-- Internal: Remove instances of the `:kotlin-sdk:` role and replace with a source constant in preparation for the newly defined kotlin roles
+- Internal: Remove instances of the `:kotlin-sdk:` role and replace with a source constant in preparation for the newly defined kotlin roles.

 ## .NET SDK

-- Landing Page: Add a section for .NET Device Sync example projects
+- Landing Page: Add a section for .NET Device Sync example projects.

 ## Node.js SDK

-- Quick Start: Correct an `ObjectID` link to link to the Field Types page
+- Quick Start: Correct an `ObjectID` link to link to the Field Types page.
 - Model Data
-  - Define an Object Model: Document mapping a property or class to a different name
+  - Define an Object Model: Document mapping a property or class to a different name.
-- Data Types/Geospatial Data: Document new geospatial data types for the SDK
+- Data Types/Geospatial Data: Document new geospatial data types for the SDK.

 ## Other

-- Realm Example Projects: Update page with more Device Sync example projects
+- Realm Example Projects: Update page with more Device Sync example projects.

 # August 18, 2023